It's that time of year again - Book Week. If you've forgotten or haven't been thinking about costumes, never fear!

 If in doubt, glue gun everything to a bowler hat

-Costume designer Aleisa Jelbart reccommends investing in a hot glue gun and a cheap glitter bowler hat.
-If all else fails, you can trim the brim off the cap, turning it into a very glamourous skull cap, and then hot glue gun bits of felt, or streamers, or as many toilet rolls as you can, and you've got yourself a weird and wonderful wig!
+Costume designer Aleisa Jelbart recommends investing in a hot glue gun and a cheap glitter bowler hat.
+If all else fails, you can trim the brim off the cap, turning it into a very glamourous skull cap.
+Next, hot glue gun the bits of felt, or streamers, or as many toilet rolls as you can, and you've got yourself a weird and wonderful wig!

 The Top 10 children’s birthday cakes